azu/kvs/README.md

 # kvs

-Key Value storage for Browser(IndexedDB), Node.js, InMemoery.
+Key Value storage for Browser(IndexedDB), Node.js, In-Memory.

 It is a monorepo for kvs.

+## Support

+- Browser
+    - IndexedDB
+- Node.js
+    - fs
+- In-Memory

 ## Packages